sinclaire-white/task-tango-client/README.md

 -Bid on that task
 -Users can add task
 -Users can edit and delete task
--User can see the number of bids in their task
+-User can see the number of bids in their task.